liqotech/liqo/docs/installation/install.md

 Before listing all the parameters, we start here with some general considerations:

 * **Getting help**: You can type `liqoctl install --help` to get the list of available options.
-* **Changing arbitrary parameters**: all the parameters defined in the Helm *values* file (the full list is provided in the dedicated [repository page](https://github.com/liqotech/liqo/tree/master/deployments/liqo)) can be modified either at install time or, if supported by the parameter itself, also at run-time using one of the following methods:
+* **Changing arbitrary parameters**: all the parameters defined in the Helm *values* file (the full list is provided on the dedicated [repository page](https://github.com/liqotech/liqo/tree/master/deployments/liqo)) can be modified either at install time or, if supported by the parameter itself, also at run-time using one of the following methods:
   * **`liqoctl install --values [file]`**: it accepts as input a file containing all the parameters that you want to set.
   * **`liqoctl install --set [param=value]`**: it changes a single parameter, using the standard Helm syntax.
 Multiple parameters can be changed by issuing multiple `set` commands on the command line.
+  * **`liqoctl install --set-string [param=value]`**: it changes a single parameter (forcing it to be a string), using the standard Helm syntax.
+Multiple parameters can be changed by issuing multiple `set-string` commands on the command line.

   The following order, which is displayed in decreasing order of priority, is used to generate the final values:

-  1. values provided with `--set`
+  1. values provided with `--set` (or `--set-string`)
   2. values provided with `--values` file
-  3. liqoctl specific flags (e.g., `--service-type` flag)
+  3. liqoctl specific flags (e.g., `--api-server-url` flag)
   4. provider specific values
   5. chart values

-  For the parameters that are updated after the initial installation (either by updating their values and re-applying the Helm chart or by re-issuing the proper `liqoctl install [--values | --set]` command), please note that not all parameters can be changed at run-time; hence, please check that the command triggered the desired effect.
+  For the parameters that are updated after the initial installation (either by updating their values and re-applying the Helm chart or by re-issuing the proper `liqoctl install [--values | --set | --set-string]` command), please note that not all parameters can be changed at run-time; hence, please check that the command triggered the desired effect.
   A precise list of commands that can be changed at run-time is left for our future work.

 ### Global